• Skip to primary navigation

 • The 3 egg yolks in this recipe, combined with the red tinted strawberry flavoring, turns the batter a peach color.
 For a more strawberry pink-red color, add some red or pink food coloring gel.

-Chocolate Strawberry Blondie Bites
+Chocolate Strawberry Blondie Bites are chewy, pink blondie with chocolate on top.

 Two Strawberry Brownies on a white plate.